 The bullroarer is known with many names, probably because you can find this instrument in almost every ancient culture across the globe.
 Considered a “primitive” instrument, this simple to create instrument is easy to play, can have a loud voice, while usually having an interesting background in some cultures.
 Within this workshop you will learn about a variety of cultures who utilized this instrument in a number of ways, and the unique myths and stories based around this archaic technology.
 We will also build your own bullroarer and customize it to your choosing with wood burning or paint.

-Native American Style Flute Building Workshop- Winter 2019
+Native American Style Flute Building Workshop- 2023

 - This is an intensive workshop that lasts three days, starting Friday and ending Sunday afternoon.